marklchaves/shortcuts/README.md

 There are two known issues at the time of this writing.

 1. Editing a search result creates a new entry instead of updating the existing.
-2. Dupe names and URLs are currently allows.
+2. Dupe names and URLs are currently **allowed**.
 The search will only return the first hit on the name field only.
 Try to keep the names unique.

 ## License